26 Feb 2026

 Other reporting requirements for employer year-end compliance

-• Paying any outstanding PAYE tax and national insurance contributions by 22 April (or 19 April if paying by cheque)
+• Payroll: Payroll information is reported to HMRC through real time information (RTI) on or before each employee’s payday, and any outstanding PAYE tax and national insurance liabilities are paid by 22 April (or 19 April if paying by cheque)

-• Report any share transactions or approved share schemes to HMRC by 6 July
+• Employment related securities: Any share transactions or approved share schemes must be reported to HMRC by 6 July

 Conclusion